 MOSFETs

 Metal Oxide Semiconductor Field Effect Transistors (MOSFETs) are used extensively in digital circuits and logic.
 MOSFETs have 3 terminals: Source, Gate, and Drain.
-MOSFETs conduct current across the Source and Drain when the Gate reaches a Threshold Voltage, V_Th.
+MOSFETs conduct current across the Source and Drain when the Gate-Source Voltage, V_GS, reaches a Threshold Voltage, V_Th.

 N-Type and P-Type